-Pinwords allows you to create attractive illustrated quotes and lets you grab images off the web to use.
-Quozio is a similar site.
+Quozio lets you to create attractive illustrated quotes.
 And you can find others at my recent post, The Best Tools For Creating Visually Attractive Quotations For Online Sharing.

 Phrase.it lets you easily add speech bubbles with your text to photos.
 You can upload your own, or choose a random image from the site.
 You’re then given a link to your creation.

 I Wish You To lets you easily draw and create your own Ecards, which you can post, embed, and/or send to someone — and no registration is required.